 While the Celestron 127 EQ PowerSeeker has a number of benefits, it does have one downside.
 Because it is a Newton reflector, the telescope does have a bit of a learning curve when it comes to collimation or properly aligning the telescope.
 Instructions are provided with the telescope, but many beginners find that they need to look online for tutorial videos to master the task.
 The good news is that once you learn how to collimate the telescope, you can do so very easily going forward.

-Overall, the Celestron 127 EQ PowerSeeker Telescope is a true bargain when you consider the quality of the model.
+Overall, the Celestron 127 EQ PowerSeeker telescope is a true bargain at under $170, especially when you consider the quality of the model.
 Beginners will find that this telescope perfectly meets their needs, and over time as you progress with the hobby, you can expand the functionality of the model with additional eyepieces.
 Although the model is mostly intended for beginners, more seasoned hobbyists may wish to purchase it as a secondary travel telescope.